How Do High Asset Divorces Differ from Low Asset Divorces?

 The issues you face during divorce are just as vital to you and your family’s future.
 That is why it is always best to hire an experienced divorce lawyer to handle your case; protect your interests; and help you achieve a positive outcome for child custody, support, property division, and any other divorce matters that come your way.

-Whether you are a high profile celebrity, or a typical parent trying to provide for their family, the Somerville high asset divorce lawyers at Lyons & Associates, P.C., provide superior legal representation for every client going through divorce.
+Whether you are a high profile celebrity, or a typical parent trying to provide for their family, the Somerville divorce lawyers at Lyons & Associates, P.C., provide superior legal representation for every client going through divorce.
 Because we understand the unique challenges that come with every type of divorce, you can feel confident knowing you are receiving the right guidance and support for your case.
 To learn more or to schedule a free consultation, call us at 908-575-9777 or contact us online.
 Located in Somerville and Morristown, New Jersey, we proudly serve clients in Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.